Last Updated: June 8, 2026

 A real digital declutter isn’t just about what’s on your phone.
 It’s about where your attention actually goes.
 You can delete a hundred apps and still spend three hours a night doom-scrolling if you haven’t examined the habits underneath.

-Here’s how to approach this honestly:
+Here is how you can approach this honestly:

-Make It a Ritual, Not a One-Time Event
+Make It a Ritual